 - What muscles are affected?

 - Have you been vomiting, had diarrhea, excessive sweating, excessive urine volume, or any other possible cause of dehydration?

 - Have you been drinking alcohol heavily?

-- Blood tests for disorders of the following:
+Blood tests may be done to check for the following:

 - Calcium, potassium, or magnesium metabolism

 - Thyroid function

 Pain medicines may be prescribed.